 This is the most common concern we hear from reps when we pass marketing qualified leads.
 “What do I say when I call?”
 Because they didn’t make the first approach, salespeople are often fearful they’ll say the wrong thing.
 Unless it’s an inbound lead that includes some information, reps don’t know how to start the conversation.
 The call feels exactly like a cold call to them.

-- What follow-up?
 Few contacts will answer on the first call.
 Many salespeople will make one attempt, maybe two, then give up.
 Reps expect that a contact who has clicked through and read their content, downloaded a checklist, or viewed a video, will be magically waiting for them to call.
 That’s not the case and without a follow-up plan, the 90% of prospects who don’t answer the first call become dropped leads.

-- Email.
 Email has become the preferred prospecting approach for most salespeople.
 In their mind, an email is the equivalent to a call – sometimes even better.
 With email, a prospect can reply quickly.
 Well, a prospect can hit “delete” even more quickly.
 Since most contacts still listen to at least part of a voicemail, calling leaves a more lasting impression.

 When you design your campaign, you want to frame it around your ideal target market with a clear picture of the contact you’re approaching.
 Many times, this information isn’t communicated to Sales.
 When the salesperson receives their marketing qualified leads, they don’t know enough about the target market to have a meaningful conversation.
 Prospects don’t see any value in meeting and the lead doesn’t convert.

 Marketing qualified leads get a bad rap from reps.
 If salespeople haven’t had success converting them in the past, when new ones come in the door, reps expect the leads to be bad and never pick up the phone to call.
 This is when you begin to hear how they’ve got too many other things to do and can’t you hire a telemarketer to call instead?